 More articles Saturday 16 August 2014 8:00pm

-The judges of the Award were poets Stewart Conn and Jen Hadfield.
-Stewart Conn commented: ‘These poems, with their rich textures, succulent descriptions and seductive cadences reveal a gifted word-smith… [they] transform the sea-bound Uist they celebrate.’
-And Jen Hadfield remarked, ‘In lightly framing the unsaid, some of these poems have a haunted quality: they are cat’s cradles between poet and reader.’
+One of the Award’s judges, Stewart Conn commented ‘These poems, with their rich textures, succulent descriptions and seductive cadences reveal a gifted word-smith… [they] transform the sea-bound Uist they celebrate.’
+Whilst fellow judge Jen Hadfield remarked ‘In lightly framing the unsaid, some of these poems have a haunted quality: they are cat’s cradles between poet and reader.’

 The runner-up is Claire Askew for her unpublished collection ‘This changes things’.
-She receives £1,000 as a shortlisted poet, and a further amount to support her work towards publication.
-Jen Hadfield said that ‘Askew’s is a humane consciousness, with a genius for communicating how people tick’, while Stewart Conn welcomed a ‘voice that is arrestingly and distinctively her own… words and imagery constantly seeming fresh-minted.’
+She receives £1,000 as a shortlisted poet and a further amount to support her work towards publication.

-The other short-listed poets, who each receive £1,000, are: Tom Chivers, Harry Giles, Stewart Sanderson, and Molly Vogel.
+The other shortlisted poets are Tom Chivers, Harry Giles, Stewart Sanderson, and Molly Vogel.